-I thought it would be interesting to share my struggles living with Ulcerative Colitis (an incurable disease) as an entrepreneur struggle and battle with a chronic illness every day, and how I cope with it.
+I thought it would be interesting to share my struggles living with Ulcerative Colitis (an incurable disease) as an entrepreneur and the different ways I cope with it.
 Hopefully, it will give some inspiration to someone out there who is also fighting.
 Or provide some encouragement for those who think a disease might be holding them back.

 “You can’t tell an entrepreneur he can no longer be one…”

 I’ll be the first to admit it, I’m a workaholic and was born an entrepreneur.
-And that has probably somewhat contributed to my health over the years.
-I am a little OCD, and very much a perfectionist.
-I have always believed if you are going to do something, do it right.
-I’m always thinking of game plans and business… it’s just in my blood and I can’t turn it off.
-Trust me, I wish I could.
+And that has probably contributed to my health over the years.
+I’m a little OCD and very much a perfectionist.
+I’ve always believed if you’re going to do something, do it right.
+There’s never a time when I’m not thinking about my work; it’s just in my blood, and I can’t turn it off.
+Trust me; I wish I could.

 It all started back in May of 2014.
 I woke up one morning with slight stomach pain.
 I nodded it off and ignored it thinking I probably ate something wrong the night before.
 Little did I know at that time what was about to come.
 Over the next couple of months, I started having stomach pain that lasted 24/7.